SumitTapa/Mini-Projects--TD-/README.md

 # Mini-Projects-TD-
-Contains the Python Practice assignments module by module
+Contains the Python Practice assignments, module by module